Doctoral training and HDR

 Website

-Doctoral College of the University of Montpellier
+University of Montpellier Doctoral College

-The main mission of the Doctoral College of the University of Montpellier (CD-UM) is to support doctoral students throughout their doctoral research activity by providing them with transversal professional training to help them identify their career plans at the local, national and/or international levels.
+The main mission of the Collège Doctoral de l'Université de Montpellier (CD-UM) is to support doctoral students throughout their doctoral research by providing them with cross-disciplinary professional training to help them identify their career plans at local, national and/or international level.
 One of the objectives is to enhance the career profiles of doctoral students in all socio-economic and cultural sectors.
-More specifically, the objectives of the CD-UM are:
+More specifically, the CD-UM aims to:

 Contact